Writing thesis in the Working group Floodplain ecology

 Global effects of individual behaviour in the land sector

 Human land use has had substantial impacts around the world, profoundly altering natural systems and processes.
 Feedbacks in the forms of climatic change and ecosystem collapse are likely to pose serious challenges for humanity in the future, and the land sector will need to adapt if it is to continue supplying essential goods and services.
 While these changes and their consequences are global in nature, underlying decisions about land management are made by individuals, communities and societies at far smaller scales.
 This project will involve a meta-analysis of existing evidence about the effects of these small-scale decisions, to uncover the behavioural factors that are important in shaping global-scale land use change.
 This will feed into improved modelling of the land system under future climate change and policy interventions.
-For further information contact Calum Brown (calum brown ∂does-not-exist.kit edu) or Mark Rounsevell (mark.rounsevell@kit.edu).
+For further information contact Calum Brown (calum brown) or Mark Rounsevell (mark.rounsevell@kit.edu). ∂ kit edu

 Feedbacks between land use and ecosystem service provision